lawrie/blackicemx_nmigen_examples/README.md

 Run seven_test.py to run it on the board or seven_seg_sim.py for a nice simulation.

+### seven_mixmod

+This needs a nystorm 7-segment Mixmod connected on mixmod 1.

+Run seven_test.py.

 ### oled

 This needs a 7-pin spi ssd1331 oled display and a Pmod or other means to connect it to pmod5.